 along the river and with luck you may spot a moose (yes, we have

-been known to float down river on the ice chunks.
-A Walking Tour Map of
+known to float down river on the ice chunks.
+A Walking Tour Map of our town

-* A short 4 miles is Sonny's Par 3 Golf Course and Driving Range.
-You'll
+*Only 4 miles from us is Sonny's Par 3 Golf Course and Driving Range.

-find not only reasonable rates at Senior Golf Pro Sonny Reynolds's course
+You'll find reasonable rates and a challenging course at Senior Golf Pro Sonny